 It’s actually a BIG deal within a growing industry.
 As more research becomes available, it’s become more apparent how vital breast milk is for babies – but especially premature and sick babies.
 Hospital NICUs know this well, and 9 times out of 10, hospital staff will administer donor milk to babies in the NICU if the mother cannot provide her own milk for whatever reason.
 It’s not just that formula is difficult for tiny bodies to digest, but the nutrients found in breast milk can also speed up recovery and length of stay in the hospital.

-The Milk Bank and its sister banks – there are nearly 30 members of Human Milk Banking Association of North America (HMBANA) -- advocate for mother’s own milk to be used, but if this is not possible, pasteurized donor human milk (PDHM) is the next best option for Little Baby.
+The Milk Bank and the nearly 30 other members of Human Milk Banking Association of North America (HMBANA) advocate for mother’s own milk to be used, but if this is not possible, pasteurized donor human milk (PDHM) is the next best option for Little Baby.
 We provide a transition option for mothers who are waiting for their own milk to come in or complete nutrition in the absence of mother’s milk.
 (Typically, however, families don’t purchase PDHM for the full year of an infant’s life.)
 In rare situations, some families will purchase PDHM for an older child or dependent who cannot digest much other than human breast milk.
 (Read Elizabeth Hallam’s story here!)

-We collect breast milk donations from thousands of approved donor mothers, analyze it for nutritional value, mix it in batches, bottle it, pasteurize it, and then have it analyzed to make sure it’s safe for our babies.
+We collect breast milk donations from thousands of approved donor mothers, analyze it for nutritional content, mix it in batches, bottle it, pasteurize it, and then have it tested to make sure it’s safe for our babies.

 We receive daily orders from hospitals and outpatient families, dispensing an average of 20,000 ounces of PDHM each month.
 Last week, for example, we shipped nearly 30 orders to seven states.
 It’s quite the process!